Omkar211202/Omkar_Notes/content/MBA/Human Resource Management.md

 > What is the difference between Human Resources and Human Capital?

-Why HRM?
+Why HRM should exist in an organization?
 (People provide an edge to the organization) (CODE: SAI-AC)
-- Skills, capabilities, practices, process, culture and systems.
+- Skills, capabilities, practices, process, culture and systems are pivotal
-- aligning HR plans with strategic plans.
+- aligning HR plans with strategic plans fosters directional attainment of goals.
 - people power innovation, that further drives competitive advantage.
 - converts adverse situation into an opportunity.
 - HR executive is an effective change agent.

 What is Doable & Deliverable for HR?
-- Doable: jobs that are done regularly, Hiring, Training, Development, Industrial relations, Performance management, Compensation, Safety and health and welfare.
+- Doable/ duties: jobs that are done regularly, Hiring, Training, Development, Industrial relations, Performance management, Compensation, Safety and health and welfare.
-- Deliverable: Through his work, must ensure these happen, Build Human Capital, align HR goals with Corporate goals, from  Administration to  the board.
+- Deliverable/ should attain this by work: Through his work, must ensure these happen, Build Human Capital, align HR goals with Corporate goals, from  Administration to  the board.

 Factors ascertaining structure:( Question of HR existence, size and structure)
 - Size & Nature of business & the firm.